AdityaGupta1/mega-minecraft/README.md

 Chunk generation in this project consists of several steps:

 - Heightfields and surface biomes
-- Erosion
+- Terrain layers and erosion
 - Caves and cave biomes
 - Terrain feature placement
   - This includes trees, mushrooms, crystals, etc.
 - Chunk fill

 Some steps, such as heightfields and surface biomes, can be performed on single chunks without any information about neighboring chunks.
-However, some steps, such as erosion, require gathering information from neighboring chunks in order to prevent discontinuities along chunk borders.
+However, some steps, such as terrain layers and erosion, require gathering information from neighboring chunks in order to prevent discontinuities along chunk borders.
 The following diagram explains the requirements for each step:

 TODO: diagram goes here